 “I strongly believe in curiosity instead of judgement, spontaneity rather than habits or preconceived ideas and adaptability as opposed to fixation.
 In the classroom, on stage or the rehearsal room, a respectful spirit is promoted in my work.
 A spirit of equality and transformation that enables every individual to unfold their full potential.
 I’m bilingual, so I care deeply about language and words – as they create our reality and can be as strong as any weapon.
 I believe that a conscious learning process can create sensitive and responsive individuals, enabled to connect to themselves in others, becoming deeply aware of themselves and their environment.” – Leonardo Canales

-Leonardo Canales is an accredited AT Teacher and AUSTAT Member.
+Leonardo Canales is an accredited Alexander Technique Teacher and AUSTAT Member.

 “Alexander Technique is such an integral tool for the actor – the way it ignites body & breath and how it connects to feeling & character.
 I worked with Leo Canales recently on my preparation for A VIEW FROM THE BRIDGE for MTC, and found he was especially intuitive & responsive to my process.
 We explored together the connection of the Alexander work to the text, rather than the Technique simply sitting in isolation.
 Leo’s experience as a performer himself means he has an added understanding of the actors ultimate needs – reaching a depth & readiness for performance.” – Daniela Farinacci (AACTA Award Nominated Actor)